openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ### Set up Telink Zephyr Development Environment

-On the Linux machine, open an CLI terminal and start by executing the following commands to ensure that your APT is up-to-date.
+On the Linux machine, open a CLI terminal and start by executing the following commands to ensure that your APT is up-to-date.

 ```console
 $ sudo apt update